kerrishotts/pgday/workshops/2017/campp/creating-2.md

     3. Like the browser version, we have to tell Cordova to keep the callback alive if we're not done with it yet.
     4. We pass the result back by calling `sendPluginResult: callbackId:`.
     5. Confused by the `@()`?
 It's shorthand for boxing a primitive into an object &mdash; `NSDictionary` requires its contents to be objects.
 And yes, the booleans are strange ("YES" means true, and "NO" means false).
+    6. We report progress roughly every second; reporting too often slows our progress (and can make it worse than the browser version!)